 Vinyl…and not the cool, retro kind you spin on your vintage record player…can be very misunderstood.
-Many homes have vinyl windows because, quite frankly, they are cheaper.
-So, when doing an entire house of windows, the cost can be attractive compared to wood.
-While Vinyl won’t add as much value, it can get the job done in a cheaper, relatively efficient way.
+Many homes have vinyl windows because, quite frankly, they are less expensive.
+So, when replacing an entire house of windows, the cost can be attractive compared to wood.
+While vinyl won’t add the value you may be looking for, it can get the job done in a relatively efficient way.

-Here are a few facts about Vinyl windows:
+Here are a few facts about vinyl windows:

-- Vinyl windows are made largely of high-quality extruded polyvinyl chloride (PVC) Some metal and other types of plastics are used for the sash mechanism.
+- Vinyl windows are made largely of high-quality extruded polyvinyl chloride (PVC).
+Some metal and other types of plastics are used for the sash mechanism.

 - Vinyl comes in an array of colors…not just white.

-- Painted Vinyl in dark colors can absorb the heat and warp, bend and make your manufacturers warranty null.
+- Painted vinyl in dark colors can absorb the heat and warp, bend, and make your manufacturers warranty null.

-- Although misunderstood, there is a stigma to Vinyl windows and not a positive one.
+- Although misunderstood, there is a stigma to vinyl windows and not a positive one.

-- When it comes to energy efficiency, some would argue that Vinyl is better.
-At the very least, a well made Vinyl window is just as efficient as wood.
+- When it comes to energy efficiency, some would argue that vinyl is better.
+At the very least, a well made vinyl window is just as efficient as wood.

 - Wood requires maintenance…painting and staining through the years to keep them beautiful.
 Vinyl just requires a cleaning.

-- Are the windows old enough that the warranty has ended?
+Are the windows old enough that the warranty has ended?

-- Once painted, they will have to be painted again in the future.
-Left alone, Vinyl is final.
+Once painted, they will have to be painted again in the future.
+Left alone, vinyl is final.
 The color will stay what it is (typically stark white).
-So is it worth the new maintenance requirements to have a different color?
+So, is it worth the new maintenance requirements to have a different color?

-Now forget about Vinyl windows and go spin some real VINYL!
+Now forget about vinyl windows and go spin some real VINYL!

 Subscribe for more content like this!